-As of July 15, 2015, our board of directors consisted of five members, each of whom are members pursuant to the board composition provisions of our amended and restated certificate of incorporation and our stockholders agreement, which agreement is described in the section titled "Certain Relationships and Related Party Transactions" in this prospectus.
+As of September 30, 2015, our board of directors consisted of six members, each of whom are members pursuant to the board composition provisions of our amended and restated certificate of incorporation and our stockholders agreement, which agreement is described in the section titled "Certain Relationships and Related Party Transactions" in this prospectus.
 These board composition provisions will terminate upon the completion of this offering.
 Upon the termination of these provisions, there will be no further contractual obligations regarding the election of our directors.
 Our nominating and corporate governance committee and our board of directors may therefore consider a broad range of factors relating to the qualifications and background of nominees, which may include diversity, which is not only limited to race, gender or national origin.
 We have no formal policy regarding board diversity.
 Our nominating and corporate governance committee's and our board of directors' priority in selecting board members is identification of persons who will further the interests of our stockholders through his or her established record of professional accomplishment, the ability to contribute positively to the collaborative culture among board members, knowledge of our business, understanding of the competitive landscape and professional and personal experiences and expertise relevant to our growth strategy.
 Our directors hold office until their successors have been elected and qualified or until the earlier of their resignation or removal.
-Our amended and restated certificate of incorporation and amended and restated bylaws that will become effective immediately prior to the completion of this offering also provide that our directors may be removed only for cause by the affirmative vote of the holders of at least 75% of the votes that all our stockholders would be entitled to cast in an annual election of directors, and that any vacancy on our board of directors, including a vacancy resulting from an enlargement of our board of directors, may be filled only by vote of a majority of our directors then in office.
-Notwithstanding the foregoing, Dr. Paul will serve without further compensation as a member of the board of directors for as long as he serves as our chief executive officer.
+Our amended and restated certificate of incorporation and amended and restated bylaws that will become effective immediately prior to the completion of this offering also provide that our directors may be removed only for cause by the affirmative vote of directors, including a vacancy resulting from an enlargement of our board of directors, may be filled only by vote of a majority of our directors then in office.
+Notwithstanding the foregoing, Dr. Paul will serve without further compensa